 If there are big shifts in monetary policy, you’re probably going to want to consult with a financial advisor to see how these shifts will affect your portfolio.
 Then, see if you should change any of your investments.
 Changes in fiscal policy can be obvious, as they typically appear in your year-end tax bill.
 When there are changes in tax policy, you may want to consult a tax attorney or another advisor who can help you with your tax planning.

 - Changes in monetary or fiscal policy may affect your finances.
-You might want to consult a financial advisor to find out if and how these changes could impact you, positively or negatively.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
+You might want to consult a financial advisor to find out if and how these changes could impact you.
+Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Worried about inflation affecting your retirement plans?
-You can check out our inflation calculator here.
+You can check out SmartAsset’s inflation calculator here.